Seychelles is open for tourism to most countries. All visitors must submit a negative PCR COVID-19 test taken within 72 hours prior to departure.

 Qatar Airways: this airline is flying to Seychelles 3 times per week.

 Air Seychelles has resumed operations to and from Tel Aviv and Dubai 3 times per week.
-It also will restart operations to Mumbai from April 7 and Mauritius on June 2.
+It also restarted operations to Mumbai from April 7 and Mauritius from June 2.

-Aeroflot: the Russian airlines will connect Seychelles to Russia 2 times per week starting April 2.
+Aeroflot: the Russian airlines are connecting Seychelles to Russia 2 times per week from April 2.

-Air Austral will connect the country with Reunion from April 4.
+Air Austral connects the country with Reunion from April 4.

-Turkey Airlines will restart operations to and from Istanbul from April 23.
+Turkey Airlines restarted operations to and from Istanbul from April 23.

-Ethiopian airlines: starting May 2, this airline will connect Seychelles to several European as well as some Asian countries.
+Ethiopian airlines: This airline connects Seychelles to several European as well as some Asian countries from May 2.

-Edelweiss Air: passengers coming from Zurich will be able to travel to the island from July 3.
+Edelweiss Air: passengers coming from Zurich are able to travel to the island from July 3.

-Condor: this airline will connect Frankfurt to Seychelles from October 1.
+Condor: this airline connects Frankfurt to Seychelles from October 1.

 What countries can enter Seychelles at the moment?

-As of now, visitors from all countries can visit Seychelles but those coming from India, Pakistan, Bangladesh, and Brazil.
+As of now, visitors from all countries can visit Seychelles but those coming from South Africa, India, Pakistan, Bangladesh, and Brazil.

 Are Americans allowed entry to the Seychelles?